SL96-new/Harlo-Python/README.md

 Learning Python using "Beginning Python with Program for Dummies", 2nd edition, by John Paul Mueller

+Python Crash Course ‘A Hands-on, Project-Based Introduction to Programming, by Eric Mattes

 **Note** that instead of using Jupyter Notebook with Anaconda, Google Colab is use for learning purpose

 # Current Agenda